mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

        - Update download links and testing server links to the latest RCs
     - After build is cut, tweet announcement that RC1 is ready (see [example](https://community.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw))
     - Update https://docs.mattermost.com/administration/open-source-components.html
-    - Ask martin.kraft to provide a list of Database changes, API changes, WebSocket event changes, and `config.json` setting changes for Changelog.
+    - Ask martin.kraft to provide a list of Database changes, API changes, WebSocket event changes, and `config.json` setting changes for changelog.
 [See example request](https://github.com/mattermost/docs/pull/3398#issuecomment-593411501)
 2. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs
       - Space out the ordering of mugs over the next three weeks to prevent mistakes being made by the supplier (e.g., If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next three weeks)